+T is source is approved by the Kansas Board of Regents for System Wide Transfer (SWT) among all Kansas public postsecondary institutions offering an equivalent course.
+Additional courses may also be eligible for transfer.
+Please visit the [institution name] Registrar to learn mo
-BUS 185 Business Ethics & Human Relations

-This course introduces contemporary and controversial ethical issues facing the business community.
+BUS 185 Business Ethics & Human Rela tions 3 SCH This course introduces contemporary and controversial ethical issues facing the business community.
 Topics include moral reasoning, moral dilemmas, law and morality, equity, justice and fairness, ethical standards, and moral development.
 The course emphasizes employability skills such as communication, work habits and attitudes, ethics, conflict management, motivation and problem solving, self-concept, perception, self-awareness, personality, values, and communications.

-BUS 190 Leadership Development

-Students will analyze personal strengths, styles, and preferences that contribute to leadership as well as explore, apply, and reflect on the basic concepts of leadership.
+Prerequisite(s): N one BUS 190 Leadership Development T• SWT BUS2010 3 SCH apply, and reflect in business and co habits and attitud Students will analyze personal strengths, styles, and preferences that contribute to leadership as well as explore, apply, and reflect on the basic concepts of leadership.
 Topics include ethics, diversity, inclusion, and leadership in business and community settings.
 The course emphasizes employability skills such as communication, work habits and attitudes, ethics, conflict management, motivation and problem solving, self-concept, perception, self-awareness, personality, values, and communication.

-F BUS 199 Business Internship

-1-3 SCH

-Business Internship will give students an opportunity to work in a business or governmental agency to apply competencies achieved in previous courses to current office conditions.
+Prerequisite(s): N one Ŧ BUS 199 Business Internship 1-3 SCH competencies ach Business Internship will give students an opportunity to work in a business or governmental agency to apply competencies achieved in previous courses to current office conditions.
 Each student will be evaluated by the instructor and the supervisor in the office.

-Prerequisite(s): Completion of 20 program credit hours with 3.0 or higher GPA and permission of advisor

-F BUS 210 Workstation Management

-This course is a study of computer components, software, and usage.
-Instruction will include troubleshooting software problems, preparing proposals for system purchases, performing Internet research, and safeguarding integrity of system components.

-Prerequisite(s): CIS100 with a grade of C or higher

-F BUS 220 Administrative Procedures

-Study of current office procedures including the work environment, workplace technologies, written communication, and customer service skills.

-Prerequisite(s): CIS100 with a grade of C or higher

-F BUS 255 Principles of Management

-This course teaches the basic components of management: planning, organizing, leading, and controlling.
-The course will focus on the fundamentals of management as they are practiced today.

-BUS 290 Business Capstone

-This course is designed for student reflection of workplace skills relevant to a student's chosen area of study.
+Prerequisite(s): C ompletion of 20 program credit hours with າ 3.0 or higher GPA and permission of advisor Ŧ BUS 210 Workstation Management 3 SCH This course is a study of computer components, software, and usage.
+Instruction will include troubleshooting software problems, preparing proposals for system purchases, performing Internet research, and safeguarding integrity of system components. • S100 with a grade of C or higher Ŧ BUS 220 Administrative Procedures 3 SCH Study of current office procedures including the work environment, workplace technologies, written communication, and customer service skills.
+Prerequisite(s): C S100 with a grade of C or higher Ŧ BUS 255 Principles of Management T• SWT BUS2020 3 SCH es the basic components of management: on the fundamentals of management as th trolling.
+The Prerequisite(s): N one BUS 290 Business Capstone 1 SCH This course is designed for student reflection of workplace skills relevant to a student's chosen area of study.
 Student evaluation of the skills used and enhanced through the completion of course projects will be presented through the development of a professional portfolio used for their personal marketing.
 The portfolio is comprised of a letter of introduction, resume, and samples of student work.
 Course topics also include work ethic, attitude, and communication skills.
 These topics are presented through in -class exercises, guest speakers, and business tours.
-End-of-program certification is earned through a third-party certification program: Office Proficiency Assessment Certification (OPAC).
+End-of-program certification is earned through a third-party certification program: Office Proficiency

+Assessment Certification (OPAC).